 This method follows the same rules as what I just explained with the Marquee tool.
 However, you need to use a different selection method to get the shape you want.

 Then, follow the same steps detailed above.
-Either invert the selection and delete or create a layer mask for a non-destructive crop.
+Either invert the selection and delete it or create a layer mask for a non-destructive crop.

 Method 3: Cropping in Cool Shapes